Domino-Blockchain/domichain/docs/src/learn/state-compression.md

 ### What is a Concurrent merkle tree?

-In high throughput applications, like within the [Solana runtime](/src/validator/runtime.md), requests to change an on-chain _traditional merkle tree_ could be received by validators in relatively rapid succession (e.g. within the same slot).
+In high throughput applications, like within the [Domichain runtime](/src/validator/runtime.md), requests to change an on-chain _traditional merkle tree_ could be received by validators in relatively rapid succession (e.g. within the same slot).
 Each leaf data change would still be required to performed in series.
 Resulting in each subsequent request for change